 Policy and Procedures on Drug Screens for Health Professions Programs

-The School of Nursing (SoN), Frank H. Netter MD School of Medicine (SoM), and School of Health Sciences (SHS) recognize that substance abuse is a significant public health problem in the United States, and that drug overdose is now the leading cause of death among Americans under 50 years of age.
+The School of Nursing (SON), Medicine (SOM), and Health Sciences (SHS) recognize that substance abuse is a significant public health problem in the United States, and that drug overdose is now the leading cause of death among Americans under 50 years of age.
 Unfortunately, the health risks and criminal matters that affect so many individuals include health care providers.
 Substance abuse may affect the ability of a health care provider to deliver safe, high-quality care.
 All providers have the legal and ethical responsibility to uphold the law that protects society from drug abuse.

 This policy influences and augments the student’s ability to maintain personal and professional integrity and facilitates the student’s success both clinically and didactically.
 It promotes a healthy learning environment for the student.
 In the clinical setting, this policy enhances patient safety.
 It also fosters the development of professional health care providers who are well educated about the prevalence, adverse outcomes and responsibilities related to substance abuse.